talalalghazal5/Saree3/Backend/README.md

     #### using Postman

-    you can do this in postman using this pre-request script to set the xsrf token to the variable `xsrf-cookie`:
+    you can do this using this pre-request script to set the xsrf token to the variable `xsrf-cookie`, you should add this to the login and register requests although the session token will be invalid after 2 hours so you are going to have to get again:

     ```javascript
     pm.sendRequest(